 Originally posted at my site Bob Higgins

-Posted by Bob Higgins on Aug 12 2010, With 0 Reads, Filed under Military.
+Posted by Bob Higgins on August 12, 2010, With 63 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.